BPA and BPS Chemicals in Drinking Water: Health Risks, Standards, and How to avoid these harmful chemicals

 Verify 3-Gallon and 5-Gallon Water Bottles: Not all large-capacity plastic water bottles are BPA- or BPS-free.
 Always ask your dealer or store and check for appropriate labels before purchasing or committing to delivery services.

-How to assure Reverse Osmosis Drinking Water Systems are BPA- and BPS-Free
+How to ensure Reverse Osmosis Drinking Water Systems are BPA and BPS Free

 The BPA- and BPS-Free label indicates the product contains no Bisphenol A or Bisphenol S in its plastic materials.
 You can usually find this label: